kuertee/x4-mod-ui-extensions/kuertee-ui-extensions-readme.txt

 History
 =======
-v2.1.1, 29 May 2021:
--New feature: show objective progress for current objective in mission description.
--New callback: createMissionMode_replaceMissionModeCurrent for mission switching between original mission and Waypoint Field mission in WFFD mod.

 v2.1.0, 14 May 2021:
 -New callbacks: UserQuestionMenu.createInfoFrame_custom_frame_properties, UserQuestionMenu.createTable_new_custom_table: allows the creation of new menus that look like they are not connected to other menus.
 See my other mod, "Modification parts trader".